gatistosens/QuizMaker/README.md

 - Liquibase (for database versioning)
 - JWT (JSON Web Tokens) for authentication and authorization

+## Important Note on Security

+For development purposes, private keys are stored in the repository. **This is not a best practice and should not be done in production environments.** In production, use secure methods to store and manage private keys.

 ## Running the Project

 ### Prerequisites